resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 - [Some resources](https://github.com/resource-watch/api-infrastructure/tree/production/k8s-aws) are provisioned using traditional YAML files, that need to be manually applied using `kubectl apply` once the Kubernetes cluster is up and running.
 The link above contains not only said YAML files, but also associated documentation.
 - [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are kept in a separate, private repository.
 Said repository has multiple YAML files, and organized by cluster, and then by Kubernetes namespace.
 Each of these YAML files needs to be manually applied whenever needed.

+#### RW API hibernation

+As mentioned above, to save costs on the dev environment, its functionality may be turned off at times when it's not needed - we called this "hibernation".
+The goal is to have a way to dial down resources in times when they are not needed (which we anticipate will be most of the time), while also giving RW API developers a simple and easy way to restore full functionality in times when it's needed.

+This can be achieved by modifying the `hibernate` boolean variable in the [Terraform dev variables file](https://github.com/resource-watch/api-infrastructure/blob/e0c60966e82f98b2f05939169389d9170a4f4985/terraform/vars/terraform-dev.tfvars#L24) and applying these changes (Github Actions will do this automatically on push/merge to the `dev` branch).
+Setting this value to `true` will cause the dev RW API to go into hibernation and become unavailable, while `false` restore its functionality.
+Keep in mind that both hibernation and restoration processes will take a few minutes, so we recommend the company of your favourite beverage while you carry out these steps.

+One important note here: while it's meant to be used with the dev environment only, there is no failsafe mechanism in place preventing the staging or production environments from being set into hibernation as well.
+When modifying the Terraform variables file, be sure you are on the correct file, otherwise you may accidentally cause staging or production unavailability.

 ### Access to infrastructure resources